RallyTechServices/attribute-allocation-by-project/README.md

  * Feature 2
  * Feature 3

- * Feature 5 will not be included in the chart data becuase it resides in a project that is ourside the scope of the currently selected project.
+ * Feature 5 will not be included in the chart data because it resides in a project that is outside the scope of the currently selected project.
- * Feature 6 will not be included becuase it resides at the current project level and cannot be bucketed.
+ * Feature 6 will not be included because it resides at the current project level and cannot be bucketed.

 ###Notes